FDadzie/Polling/README.md

    * Allows the user to look at their created polls and how others have voted on them
 * Poll Creation
     * User can create their own poll
+* Game Picker
+    * User can pick a game from a list of names
 * Messaging
-    * Chat rooms based on game genres can be viewed and allow for interaction between users
+    * Chat room that can be viewed by all and allows for interaction between users
 * Profile
     * User can look at their current genre preferences
 * Settings